SteeltoeOSS/steeltoe-site/source/docs/steeltoe-circuitbreaker.html.markdown

   * Code was added to expose Hystrix metrics to the dashboard by calling `AddHystrixMetricsStream()`.
   * Code was added in the `Configure()` method to cause the Hystrix Metrics stream to start communicating with the Hystrix dashboard (`UseHystrixMetricsStream()`)
   * Code was added in the `Configure()` method to use request-level logging and metrics and to setup a Hystrix request context for each incoming request in the pipeline (`UseHystrixRequestContext()`) .
-* `Program.cs`: Code was added to the `ConfigurationBuilder` to pick up Cloud Foundry configuration values when pushed to Cloud Foundry and to use CloudFoundry hosting.
+* `Program.cs`: Code was added to the `ConfigurationBuilder` to pick up Cloud Foundry configuration values when pushed to Cloud Foundry and to use Cloud Foundry hosting.

 ## 1.2 Usage